 How to Sous Vide Pork Shoulder

 Pork shoulder is a tough, fatty, and flavorful cut.
 It is also called a picnic roast and behaves very similarly to a Boston butt.
-My favorite combination is probably 156°F (68.9°C) for around 18 to 24 hours, it's shreddable but not too fall-apart.
+My favorite combination is probably 150°F (65°C) for 1 to 2 days.
+It's not shreddable but is real moist and tender.
 Some other popular combinations are 165°F (73.9°C) for 18 to 24 hours or 176°F (80°C) for 12 hours.
 For a chop-like consistency I generally prefer 140°F (60°C) for 1 to 2 days.

 A pork shoulder roast, also known as a picnic roast, needs long cooking times to tenderize it and turn it into an amazing dish.
 It works both as pulled pork and as a chop-like texture.
 It is very similar to the pork butt or Boston butt and can be used as a substitute in most cases.